Pediatric Orthopedic Surgeons treating a Tibia Fracture

 Rest

 Your child should rest for 8 weeks if you suspect and the doctor diagnoses a stress fracture.
-All running and weight-bearing activities should be avoided.
+All running and weight-bearing activities should stop.
 This allows your child’s injury to start healing.
 If pain-free, substitute swimming or cycling or use the opportunity to work on upper-body strength in the gym.
 Running in the water with a buoyancy aid or belt is also an excellent substitute for road running.
 A doctor will examine the leg and decide when it is safe to return to training.
-Stress fractures do not appear on an x-ray at first.
-However, after 2 or 3 weeks, you may notice some signs.
-As a result, it is critical to perform another x-ray after a period of rest.

 Taping